mj-watts/michaelwatts.me-website/src/content/posts/writing-tests-with-gherkin-and-cursor.md

 - **Then**: To assert the expected outcome
 - **And**: To add additional context or actions

-**Examples** can also be used to test multiple scenarios.
+**Examples** can also be used to test multiple scenarios are written in a table format.

-There are other keywords that can be used to describe the test, but these are the most common.
+There are other keywords that can be used to describe the test, but these are the most common which I'll use in this post.

-Some practical examples of Gherkin syntax in action:
+Here are a few practical examples of Gherkin syntax in action:

 ### Basic Example
 ```gherkin